Rewards Rating: | 4.1 / 5 |

 Southwest Rapid Rewards Priority Credit Card vs. Chase Sapphire Reserve

-Plus, frequent flyers who redeem points for travel purchases through the Ultimate Rewards portal get a higher point value – 1.5 cents per point.
-The Ultimate Rewards portal lets you book a wide variety of travel purchases, including flights with several airlines.
-Plus, you can transfer points to Southwest or book book Southwest flights with Ultimate Rewards at a fixed value of 1.5 cents per point.
+Plus, points are worth 50% more if you redeem for travel purchases through the Chase Travel℠.
+The Chase Travel portal lets you book a wide variety of travel purchases, including flights with several airlines.
+Plus, you can transfer points to Southwest or book Southwest flights with Chase Travel at a fixed value of 1.5 cents per point.

 Southwest Rapid Rewards Priority Credit Card vs. United Explorer Card

-In addition, the United Explorer card charges a lower annual fee, while still including valuable perks.
+In addition, the United Explorer card charges a lower annual fee, while still including a generous sign-up bonus and valuable perks.
 For example, the card includes priority boarding, a credit for a Global Entry or TSA PreCheck application every four years and two one-time United Club passes per year.

 Southwest Rapid Rewards Priority Credit Card vs. Delta SkyMiles Gold American Express card

 Another good alternative to the Southwest Priority card is the Delta SkyMiles Gold American Express card.
-The Delta Gold card offers a similar rewards rate to the Southwest Priority, but it features more category variety and comes with a slightly lower annual fee ($99 per year after the $0 intro annual fee for the first year).
-Delta SkyMiles are also worth slightly more than Rapid Rewards points by our estimates – and can be used on a much larger flight network.
+The Delta Gold card offers a similar rewards rate to the Southwest Priority, but it features more category variety and comes with an annual fee ($150 per year after the $0 intro annual fee for the first year).
+Delta SkyMiles are also worth slightly more on average than Rapid Rewards points by Bankrate’s estimates.
+They can also be used in a much larger flight network that services several international locations.

 Who should get the Southwest Priority card?